Huskyeder/stackato-doc/user/reference/client-ref.rst

 .. _command-quota create:

       stackato quota create  *<name>*
-        Create a new quota definition.
+        Create a new quota plan.
 This is a Stackato 3 specific command.

         .. raw:: html